1JS/Foundation/JS/Books.md

----
+### JavaScript

 - David Flanagan@Mozilla - JavaScript Pocket Reference 3nd

 	I like this book.
-The 1000 pages definitive guide scares me off, so I read this one instead.
+The 1000-pages definitive guide scares me off, so I read this one instead.
 Short and sweet, easy to read.

 	It's not a reference book as its title implied, but a lite version of *David Flanagan@Mozilla - JavaScript, The Definitive Guide 6th Edition*.